 AGM batteries don't need to be charged as much as other batteries, but they do still need to be charged.
 You should test them, and once they start getting down to 10,5 volts or so, you should load them.

-You should keep your battery on a maintainer when it is not being used for long periods and this will help it not lose its charge and will help the battery last longer.
+You should keep your battery on the best battery maintainer when it is not being used for long periods and this will help it not lose its charge and will help the battery last longer.

 AGM batteries do still need to be charged like other batteries, but they hold their charge better so don't need to be charged as often.
 When loading an AGM battery, it is important to remember to use a charger with lower amps.